Rachoor/Angular-Authentication/readme.md

 # Front End Angular 7 and Django REST APIs
-  Node and Npm should be install
+  Node and Npm should be installed.
+  Also optionaly yarn can also be there.
   Refer this for more information, https://nodejs.org/en/

   cd frontend-service
-  npm install
-  ng serve --open
+  npm install / yarn install (optional) ng serve --open

 ### Get Live